 With modern Lithium Ion batteries there is no memory at all so you can literally charge them whenever you want.
 I’d say, if you’ve used 20% or more of the battery, feel free to recharge it.
 You’re not going to do it any harm.
 With Bosch batteries and other similar products, manufacturers talk about each battery being able to do 500 full cycles of charging before you start to see a significant drop-off of power.
 But that refers to full cycles, which means you can charge 20% of the battery five times to equate to one single full charging cycle.
 With the old batteries, whenever you charged it, the battery management system and the charger would count that as being one charging cycle.

 That’s one area where battery technology has really improved in recent years.
 The big 500watt/hour batteries now are capable of anything between 20 and 120 miles on a single charge depending on how you use the system.
 Multiply that by 500 recharging cycles for the total mileage assistance they provide and you can see, that’s pretty good value.

-Once you notice the battery is giving out less power, is there any way to fix the battery?
+Once the battery is giving less power, is there a way to fix it?